mcsweeney90/mcsweeney90.github.io/_pages/about.md

 In my spare time, I sometimes try my hand at coding challenges such as those found at [Project Euler](https://projecteuler.net/about).

-For several years I was a volunteer for the [British Heart Foundation](https://www.bhf.org.uk/) and this remains a cause I strongly support.
+For several years I have been a volunteer for the [British Heart Foundation](https://www.bhf.org.uk/).